Return to main page

 that is divisible by seven and thus preserving the days of the week.

-(See the Calendar of Noah that confirms the early Jewish calendar as being a solar calendar.)
+(See the Calendar of Noah in a new window that confirms the early Jewish calendar as being a solar calendar.)

 The year begins on Wednesday according to Genesis 1:14-19